Configuring breaking changes

 - The current working directory (

-./changes-rules.yaml) - Your home config directory (
+./changes-rules.yaml) - Our home config directory (

 ~/.config/changes-rules.yaml)